Hispanics in the United States Air Force: Fighter pilots and bombardiers

 Major Vicente T. Ximenes graduated from Bombardier School at Kirtland Air Force Base as a second lieutenant in 1941.
 During the war, Ximenes flew 50 missions as a lead bombardier in North Africa and was later awarded the Distinguished Flying Cross for bravery under fire.
-After serving in the war, he became an Air Force flying instructor at the Goodfellow Air Force Base from 1943-1946.
+After serving in the war, he became an Air Force flying instructor at the Goodfellow Air Force Base from 1943 to 1946.

 Technical Sergeant Clement Resto, USAAF, was not an "ace" but served with the 303rd Bomb Group and participated in numerous bombing raids over Germany.
 During a bombing mission over Duren, Germany, Resto's plane, a B-17, was shot down.
 He was captured by the Gestapo and sent to Stalag XVII-B where he spent the rest of the war as a prisoner of war.
 Resto, who lost an eye during his last mission, was awarded a Purple Heart, a POW Medal and an Air Medal with one battle star after he was liberated from captivity.

 Corporal Frank Medina, USAAF, was an air crew member on a B-24 that was shot down over Italy.
 He was the only crew member to evade capture.
 Medina explained that his ability to speak Spanish had allowed him to communicate with friendly Italians who helped him avoid capture for eight months behind enemy lines.

 When Staff Sergeant Ernest Gallego, USAAF tried to enlist, he was too young and when he was finally of age, he failed the depth perception test and therefore chose gunnery school.
 Gallego and his crew flew on many missions from their base in Italy.

 One of the first Hispanic women to serve in the USAAF was Staff Sergeant Eva Romero Jacques.
 Jacques had three years of college and she spoke both Spanish and English.
 She spent two years in the Pacific Theater.
 She spent 1944, in New Guinea and 1945 in the Philippines, as an administrative aide.
 She survived a plane disaster when the craft in which she was on crashed in the jungles of New Guinea.